 Born into a happy and prosperous English family, this deeply inspired nineteenth-century Quaker woman shifted her focus from a life of privilege to the invisible lives of the unwanted and despised.
 With principled persistence, practicality and deep-felt convictions, she followed her heart and changed how underprivileged women were incarcerated.
 Elizabeth Gurney Fry (1780–1845) developed her public career at Quaker meetings during a time when society expected women to remain unnoticed behind their husbands (or fathers).
-Hiding in invisibility might have been the easiest route for Elizabeth’s life journey, but she overcame that obstacle and came to exemplify our sixth courage action: Showcase your talents.
+Hiding in invisibility might have been the easiest route for Elizabeth’s life journey, but she overcame that obstacle and came to exemplify the sixth courage action called Showcase your talents.

 Growing up in the relatively new Quaker Church (Religious Society of Friends), Elizabeth enjoyed a rare opportunity for a girl in those days.
 She and a boy started a Sunday school that quickly grew to eighty attendees.
 This early venue helped to define and cultivate her future proclivities.
 After an American Quaker came to Britain to lead a meeting, Elizabeth sensed a conviction to serve God but only in a very general sense.